influxdata/telegraf/plugins/parsers/json_v2/README.md

 #### **tag**

 Using this tag configuration you can gather a non-array/non-object values.
-Note this acts as a global tag when used with the `object` configuration, if you gather an array of metrics using `object` then the tag gathered will be added to each resulting metric without acknowledging its location in the original JSON.
+Note this acts as a global tag when used with the `object` configuration, if you gather an array of values using `object` then the tag gathered will be added to each resulting line protocol without acknowledging its location in the original JSON.
 This is defined in TOML as an array table using double brackets.

 * **path (REQUIRED)**: A string with valid GJSON path syntax to a non-array/non-object value
 * **name (OPTIONAL)**: You can define a string value to set the field name.
 If not defined it will use the trailing word from the provided query.